aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 ---
 ### ServerMessageSecurityModes
-Supported message security modes for OPC UA server
+Specifies the supported message security modes for the OPC UA server. [[1\]](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/configure-opcua-source.html)

+Type: Array of Strings

+Defines how messages between clients and the server are secured.
+Accepts one or more of these values:

+- "None" (Default): No message security
+- "Sign": Messages are digitally signed
+- "SignAndEncrypt": Messages are both signed and encrypted

 **Type**: [String]

-This setting is an array containing one or more of the following values:

-- "None" (Default)
-- "Sign"
-- "SignAndEncrypt"

 ---
 ### ServerNetworkInterfaces
-Names of the network interfaces that can be used to access the OPC UA server
+Specifies which network interfaces can be used to access the OPC UA server.

-**Type**: [String]

-The default binds all available network interfaces to the OPC UA server.
+Lists the names of network interfaces, e.g. en0,  that will be bound to the OPC UA server.
+If not specified, the server will bind to all available network interfaces by default.

+Type:** Array of Strings

 ---
 ### ServerPath
-Server path section for the server endpoints
+ServerPath defines the URI path segment in the OPC UA server endpoint URL.

+The ServerPath is used to create unique endpoint URLs for the OPC UA server.
+For example, if your server is running on "opc.tcp://hostname:4840" and the ServerPath is set to "sfc", the complete endpoint URL would be "opc.tcp://hostname:4840/sfc".
+This path helps organize and distinguish between different OPC UA servers running on the same host, allowing for better endpoint organization and identification.

 **Type**: String